hal/model-graph/docker/README.md

 ### All WildFly Versions

-Useful when you want to compare resources between different WildFly versions.
+There's also a docker compose script which starts three Neo4j instances with the model graph databases for WildFly 9, 10 and 11.
+This is especially useful if you want to compare resources between different WildFly versions.

 ```bash
 cd compose